 As the name indicates, a cash flow statement shows the cash flowing in and out of your business.
-The cash flow statement incorporates cash from business operations, but also includes cash inflows and outflows from investment and financing activities to deliver a holistic cash picture of your company.
+The cash flow statement incorporates cash from business operations and includes cash inflows and outflows from investment and financing activities to deliver a holistic cash picture of your company.

-Investment activities include items like purchasing land or equipment or research & development activities that aren’t necessarily part of daily operations.
-Cash movements due to financing activities include cash flowing in a business through investors and / or banks and cash flowing out due to debt repayment or distributions made to shareholders.
+Investment activities include purchasing land or equipment or research & development activities that aren’t necessarily part of daily operations.
+Cash movements due to financing activities include cash flowing in a business through investors and/or banks and cash flowing out due to debt repayment or distributions made to shareholders.

-For any specified time period, you should total all these three components of a cash flow statement to arrive at a total ending cash balance.
-Constructing a strong projected cash flow statement will ensure you anticipate capital needs to carry the business to a place of sustainable operations.
+You should total all these three components of a cash flow statement for any specified period to arrive at a total ending cash balance.
+Constructing a solid projected cash flow statement will ensure you anticipate capital needs to carry the business to a place of sustainable operations.